gponcon/nixos-configuration/README.md

   # Activate all the necessary to have an office PC
   darkone.host.desktop.enable = true;

-  # Activate the "office" theme with themed softwares
+  # Activate the "office" theme with related softwares
   darkone.theme.office.enable = true;

   # Add obsidian to the previous configuration